The following budget travel tips will help you learn how to travel for cheap.

 Cramped buses and trains aren’t for everyone.
 In regions around the world there are lots of ride sharing websites and groups that usually work out cheaper than other transport.
 Bla Bla Car is popular in Europe and has a rating service.

-A couple friends recently travelled from Surfers Paradise to Nimbin (107km) for $10 with a ride share through a Aussie backpacking group on Facebook (search “(your location) backpacking” on Facebook to find relevant groups!
+A couple friends recently travelled from Surfers Paradise to Nimbin (107km) for $10 with a ride share through an Aussie backpacking group on Facebook (search “(your location) backpacking” on Facebook to find relevant groups!

 47. Drive To The Law And Avoid Needless Fines

 Driving a car in a new country can be hectic.
 Different sides of the road, different driver etiquette, in addition to lots of small variations in the law.
-The speed rule however is easy to follow, if you get yourself a speeding fine…don’t play dumb.
+The speed limit is easy to follow, if you get yourself a speeding fine…don’t play dumb.
 You’re the dummy.

 48. Don’t Drink Booze